Triangle

 Modules

-To define the basic mechanisms and concepts underpinning the science of Immunology and Allergy.
+This module provides an overview of the mechanisms and concepts underpinning the science of immunology.

-During these practical laboratory sessions, you will gain experience of standard techniques related to laboratory research in the fields of immunology, microbiology and molecular genetics.
-From this, you will appreciate the workflow of gene cloning, followed by sequence analysis of genes and their variability, as well as cloning and expression of recombinant proteins.
+During the molecular biology practical laboratory sessions you will gain experience of standard techniques related to laboratory research in the fields of immunology, microbiology and genetics.
+From this you will appreciate the workflow of gene cloning, followed by sequence analysis of genes and their variability, as well as cloning and expression of recombinant proteins.

-This module focuses on the basic mechanisms and concepts underpinning: immune activation within the context of infection with extracellular and intracellular pathogens; tumour recognition; immunoevasion and immunopathology.
+Focusing on the basic mechanisms and concepts underpinning : innate immune activation within the context of infection with extracellular and intracellular pathogens, tumour recognition, immunoevasion and immunopathology.
 You will also gain insight in to how this understanding could be used for developing new vaccination or therapeutic strategies.

 Research project (60 credits)